 1. Worry about things that can’t be changed

-We often spend too much thinking about the past, brooding over it.
-This is called ruminating.
+We often spend too much time thinking about the past, brooding over it.
+This is called rumination.
 There are two types of worry; hypothetical and practical.
 The hypothetical one is pointless, the ‘what ifs’ cannot be changed.
 However, the practical worry, is one that teaches us something.
 We can use it to problem-solve.
 It can be used to take control of the way that you think and behave when something doesn’t go our way.

 2. Give up on things when they are too hard

-Throwing the towel in, giving up before the race starts, we can it many things but essentially it is backing down when things become too hard.
+Throwing the towel in, giving up before the race starts, we call it many things but essentially it is backing down when things become too hard.
 This is one that I have struggled with and is a challenge.
 The secret is, that by not giving up on yourself you give yourself a boost of confidence.